Name

 His long-awaited Ranji opportunity saw him play five matches for Bengal in the 2023/24 season.
 While he didn’t fully ignite the stage—scoring 126 runs with a top score of 41 against Uttar Pradesh—he was finally representing Bengal at the level many felt he had long deserved.

 After the Indian domestic season, Ghosh made his maiden UK appearance in 2024 and delivered one of the most outstanding overseas seasons in recent memory.
 Playing in the Devon league system, he amassed 1,986 runs at a staggering average of 82.75, including 14 fifties and 6 hundreds, and chipped in with 42 wickets at 15.57 across formats.
-Unsurprisingly, the club secured his services for a second season in 2025, where he has already added 996 runs at 71.14 and 21 wickets at 22.29 (as of 29 July 2025).
+Unsurprisingly, the club secured his services for a second season in 2025, where he continued to shine, guiding the club to promotion into the Premier League with 1566 runs at 71.18 and 37 wickets at 17.49 across the formats.

 Team (Season) Mts Inns NO Runs HS Ave Ovs Runs Wkts BB Avg